 - 4.1.1 Licensing is about regulating licensable activities on licensed premises, in qualifying clubs and at temporary events under the provisions of the Act.
 Licensing also involves making judgements about risk, in particular the risk of any adverse effect on the licensing objectives of granting licences and club premises certificates. - 4.1.2 The licensing function is only one means of delivering the licensing objectives and should not be seen as a panacea for solving all alcohol- and entertainment-related problems within the community.
-The Authority recognises that as well as the licensing function there are a number of other mechanisms for addressing alcohol-related crime and disorder such as:

-- planning controls - Community Alcohol Partnerships - installation and/or expansion of CCTV systems in problem areas - powers to designate parts of the District as places where alcohol may not be consumed publicly (Designated Public Places Order) - S.27 and s.30 Dispersal Orders (Anti-Social Behaviour Act 2003) - police powers to close some premises for up to 24 hours in extreme cases of disorder or excessive noise (Licensing Act, ss.160 & 161) - the power of Responsible Authorities and other persons to apply for a review of the licence (see 9.2)
+The Authority recognises that as well as the licensing function there are a number of other mechanisms for addressing alcohol-related nuisance, crime and disorder such as: - planning controls - Community Alcohol Partnerships - installation and/or expansion of CCTV systems in problem areas - powers to designate parts of the District as places where alcohol may not be consumed publicly (Public Space Protection Order) - Section 35 of the Anti-social Behaviour, Crime and Policing Act 2014 police powers to close some premises for up to 24 hours in extreme cases of disorder or excessive noise (Licensing Act, ss.160 & 161) - the power of Responsible Authorities and other persons to apply for a review of the licence (see 9.2) - Section 76 Anti-Social Behaviour Crime and Policing Act 2014 provides for service of a Closure Notice for a period of 24 Hours where the use of particular premises has resulted, or is likely soon to result, in nuisance to members of the public or that there has been, or is likely soon to be, disorder near those premises associated with the use of those premises and that the Notice is necessary to prevent the nuisance or disorder from continuing, recurring or occurring.
+Section 77 of the said Act allows an extension for a further 24 hours.
+Section 80, facilitates an application to the Magistrates Court to close the premises.
+If a Closure Order is made the closure period is for up to 3 months.